CS5008Fall2025/midterm-report-shihai-ops/README.md

 The recursive version is the only version which runs at the time complexity of $O(2^n)$.
 ![dynamic vs recursive](fib_recursive_dynamic_comparison.png) As the diagram shows the C is significantly faster than Python. (n = 40)

+### Overall
+The general situation is iterative method is slightly faster than the dynamic method and much faster than the recursive method. [fib_performance_comparison_python.png](fib_performance_comparison_python.png)

 ### Iterative and Dynamic Programming Versions
 After N>40, there is no data being tested on the Recursive method since the time complexity grows exponentially. ![fib_iter_dynamic_comparison.png](fib_iter_dynamic_comparison.png)
 You can see Python is slower than C, and the Dynamic Programming is slightly slower than the Iterative method.
 The Python run time jumps for several times is probably because I run Python in WSL VM which is not very stable when performing multi tasks.